-- After making incisions along with those areas of your face, your Surgeon will then carefully works to re-position the required areas of your facial tissues, smoothing out your facial lines and bulges for a more youthful, firmer look.
+- After making incisions along with those areas of your face, your Surgeon will carefully work to re-position the required areas of your facial tissues.
+They will smooth out both your facial lines and bulges for a firmer look.

-- A good facelift or cheek fat pad elevation procedure can reduce the ageing appearance of your face by several years.
+- Furthermore, a good facelift or cheek fat pad elevation procedure can reduce the ageing appearance of your face by several years.

 - Read the TIME article on a scientific study of how much younger people looked after having a facelift.

 Who Is Suitable for Cheek Fat Pad Elevation Surgery?

 - If you have moderate to advanced facial ageing, you may be a good candidate for Cheek Fat Pad Elevation.

 - Most traditional Facelift and Neck Lifts, especially in older patients, involve the repositioning of the fat pads as otherwise, the result would not be as pleasing, natural-looking or as long-lasting.